Skip to content

-Compile-Time Computation in Practice: From Lookup Tables to Compile-Time Strings
+Compile-Time Calculation in Practice: From Lookup Tables to Compile-Time Strings

 Introduction

 In the previous three chapters, we discussed the basic mechanisms of constexpr, literal types, and C++20's consteval/constinit.
-We now have enough background knowledge, so it is time to combine these concepts and build something truly useful.
+We have built up enough knowledge, so now it is time to combine these concepts to do something truly useful.

 This chapter is entirely driven by practical examples.
-We will use constexpr and related techniques to implement compile-time lookup tables (CRC tables, trigonometric tables), compile-time string processing, compile-time state machines, and a few compile-time design patterns.
-Finally, we will use embedded scenarios to demonstrate the value of these techniques in real-world projects.
+We will use constexpr and related techniques to implement compile-time lookup tables (CRC tables, trigonometric tables), compile-time string processing, compile-time state machines, and some compile-time design patterns.
+Finally, we will demonstrate the value of these techniques in real-world embedded projects.

-Lookup tables are one of the oldest and most reliable strategies for performance optimization: trading space for time by precomputing the input-output mappings of complex calculations and storing them as arrays, so that only array indexing is needed at runtime.
-Traditionally, generating lookup tables either relies on runtime initialization (wasting startup time) or external tools that generate code to be #include (adding complexity to the build process). constexpr offers a third path: letting the compiler generate the table for you during the compilation phase.
+Lookup tables are one of the oldest and most reliable strategies for performance optimization: trading space for time.
+We pre-calculate the input-output mapping of complex calculations and store them as an array, so at runtime we only need to perform an array index.
+Traditionally, generating lookup tables either relied on runtime initialization (wasting startup time) or involved external tools to generate code that is then #include-ed (complicating the build process). constexpr offers a third path: letting the compiler generate this table for you during the compilation phase.

 CRC-32 Lookup Table

 CRC checksums are ubiquitous in network protocols, storage systems, and communication links.
-CRC-32 uses a 256-entry lookup table to accelerate calculations.
-By generating this table with constexpr, we achieve zero initialization overhead at runtime.
+CRC-32 uses a 256-entry lookup table to accelerate calculation.
+We can use constexpr to generate this table, resulting in zero initialization overhead at runtime.

 #include <array>